-- In Figure 4, the first print statement is printing the previously defined variable myName and since in immediate mode this information from the previous line is still available.
-The same is done with the variable myAge.
+- In Figure 4, the first print statement is printing the previously defined variable myName, since the script editor is in immediate mode the information from the previous line is still available.
+The same is completed with the variable myAge.

 - These two print statements are used to show the results of printing a string variable and a numeric variable.

 - When using a print statement all variables must be the same type.
 In the third print statement, variables are combined together to give a line of text.
 The first text is directly inputted without being part of a variable, next the plus sign and the variable myName is inputted.
 Quotes are used again between the two plus signs to create a blank space.
 After the third plus sign additional text is inputted and then finally the myAge variable will be interpreted as a string to complete the printed statement.
 The final displayed line is the result of this combination.
 Without the string (str) command an error would have been generated.
 The values of the variables are still available from the previous lines executed, this will be true unless the variable is redefined or the editor is closed.

 - The myName variable is still defined in the PythonWin editor.

 - In figure 5 the first line of code prints character space 0 to character space 5.
 The first position is 0 in a variable.
 The sixth position (number 5) is not printed.
 Therefore, positions 0, 1, 2, 3, 4 are printed.